IBM/planninganalyticsapi/source/includes/_endpoints.md

 # Showing a widget

-You can use an endpoint to return an HTML page that renders a Planning Analytics Workspace book, a Planning Analytics Workspace view, a TM1 legacy view, a drill through view, a dimension editor, a set editor, or a websheet.
+You can use an endpoint to return an HTML page that renders a Planning Analytics Workspace book, a Planning Analytics Workspace view, a TM1 legacy view, a drill through view, a dimension editor, a set editor, or websheet.

 ## Syntax
 > Example for Classic experience: